sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.getfatdochistory.md

 Array of FatDoc or undefined. - undefined if a specified data does not exist or it is deleted.

-- Array of FatJsonDoc if isJsonDocCollection is true or the file extension is '.json'.
+- Array of FatJsonDoc if isJsonDocCollection is true or the file extension is SerializeFormat.extension.
 Be careful that JsonDoc may not have \_id property when an app other than GitDocumentDB creates it.

 - Array of FatBinaryDoc if described in .gitattribtues, otherwise array of FatTextDoc.